GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 };
 ```

-Virtual function can have its definition implemented on base class for either (1) accessing behavior from base class directly or (2) accessing behavior from derived class when no function override has occurred.
-Meanwhile, virtual function may not have any definition implemented, called **pure virtual function**.
+Virtual function can have its definition implemented on base class for either (1) using behavior directly from base class or (2) using behavior from derived class in case no function override has occurred.
+Meanwhile, virtual function without any definition implemented is called **pure virtual function**.

 ```cpp
 // PURE VIRTUAL FUNCTION